 .example.com TRUE / TRUE

-7. Set the cookie expiration time.
+7. Set the cookie's expiration in UNIX timestamp format.

 # Domain Tailmatch Path Secure Expiry Name Value